Sphereon-SDK/blockchain-proof-sdk/csharp-net45/docs/AllApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new AllApi();
-            var chainId = chainId_example;  // string | The chain where the content will be registered var stream = new System.IO.Stream(); // System.IO.Stream | The binary data (not hashed).
+            var chainId = chainId_example;  // string | The chain where the content will be verified var stream = new System.IO.Stream(); // System.IO.Stream | The binary data (not hashed).
 Hashing will be done on the server side.
 The binary data will not be stored

             try